infoqualitylab/retraction-indexing-agreement/README.md

 ## [Tag v1.2.1](https://github.com/infoqualitylab/retraction-indexing-agreement/tree/v1.2.1) [Latest Release]

 ### Description
-This Jupyter notebook is used for the reassessment of the union list of Schneider et al. (2023) after a 15-month period.
+This Jupyter notebook is used for the assessment of retraction indexing agreement among data sources: BCI, BIOABS, CCC, Compendex, Crossref, GEOBASE, MEDLINE, PubMed, Retraction Watch, Scopus, and Web of Science Core.

 **Setup**
 1. Follow these steps to set up the code:
 2. Install the proper version of Jupyter notebook (our version: 6.4.11)
 3. Install the standard Python libraries: ast, collections, datetime, json, os, re, time, and unicodedata
 4. Install third-party packages: tqdm, pandas, requests, seaborn, matplotlib and numpy
 5. Create configuration file (config.json).
-Insert your email and API keys for Elsevier (Scopus)  and Web of Science.
+Insert your email and API keys for Elsevier databases(Compendex,GEOBASE, Scopus)  and Web of Science Core.
 Institutional token (insttoken) will be required for Elsevier if you are running the code

 **Run the Code**
 1. Download “retraction-indexing-agreement” folder or clone the web URL: https://github.com/infoqualitylab/retraction-indexing-agreement.git